angeliquekom/vue-json-to-csv/README.md

 | Joe |
 | John |

-## Sample 3
+## Sample 3 (handle success/error, custom button)

-Handle success/error, custom button: use of custom methods on success or error.
+Handle success/error with custom button: use of custom methods on success or error.

 ```html
 <vue-json-to-csv :json-data="[